nautobot/nautobot-app-chatops/docs/admin/install/slack_setup.md

       - On line 34, verify `socket_mode_enabled` is set to `false`
 4. Review the summarized settings on the next window and click Create.
 5. On the General --> Basic Information page, note the `Signing Secret` near the bottom, under App Credentials.
 This will be needed later for setting `SLACK_SIGNING_SECRET`.
-6. On this same Basic Infomration page, select `Install to Workspace`.
+6. On this same Basic Information page, select `Install to Workspace`.
 Select a channel to allow the app to post to (e.g. #general), and click `Allow`.
    - If you are not a Slack admin, this step will require approval first from an Slack admin in your company.
 7. If using Socket mode:
-   - Under Settings --> Basic Informmation, scroll down to section "App-Level Tokens" and click `Generate Token and Scopes` to generate an API token.
+   - Under Settings --> Basic Information, scroll down to section "App-Level Tokens" and click `Generate Token and Scopes` to generate an API token.
       - **Token Name**: This can be anything you want.
       - **Scopes**: Click `Add Scope` and select the option `connections:write`.
    - Click `Generate`.
 Copy this API token.
 This will be needed later for setting `SLACK_APP_TOKEN`.